DelphiPackageManager/DPM/docs/index.md

 ## Is DPM integrated into the Delphi IDE

 Not yet but it is planned.
-If you are a wiz with the open tools api and want to contribute then let us know.
+If you are a wiz with the Open Tools API and want to contribute then let us know.

 ## Is there a central package source

 Not yet but it is planned.
 At the moment, only local folder based [sources](./concepts/sources.md) are supported.
-The client code architecture has a provision for http based sources in the future, however right now we are focused on nailing down the package format, dependency resolution, installation, updating packages etc.
+The client code architecture has a provision for HTTP based sources in the future, however right now we are focused on nailing down the package format, dependency resolution, installation, updating packages etc.

 ## Is my old version of delphi supported